• Skip to main content

 What you need:

 • Game board.
-Draw a grid like the one shown, or print out our free board (see end of post for form).
+Draw a 1-3-4-1 grid on a diagonal, or print out our free board (see end of post for form).

 • 10 tokens per player.
 Make your own like we did out of tiny wooden cubes, or use what you can find around the house like coins, beads or beans.